 It seems that the director failed to consult one of the most obvious sources that could have informed him of the specific context, namely the Danish church and mission historian Niels Kastfelt.
 The Bachama people and the Sudan United Mission are his particular fields of research (he has even published a collection of Brønnum’s letters).
 Furthermore, when Kastfelt was doing his fieldwork in Numan in the 1980s, there were actually still locals who had been christened through the encounter with the generation that Brønnum belonged to.

 «The documentary in general provides no details in terms of time reference, places and context of the archive.»

-It is a widespread tendency amongst journalists as well as documentarists to believe, that by performing a parachute landing in whatever context, and more or less elegantly sample the sources you come across to a dramatic narrative, you can produce historical accounts about something as complex as missioning.
+It is a widespread tendency amongst journalists as well as documentarists to believe that by performing a parachute landing in whatever context, and more or less elegantly sampling the sources you come across in a dramatic narrative, you can produce historical accounts about something as complex as missioning.
 Such great confidence in one’s own abilities can be a necessary tool for media workers, but it can also be an expression of underestimating the professions of others – as well as overestimating your own.

 «The perhaps most thought-provoking character in the film is the (former) archbishop Nemuel Babba.»